What Is CRM Data? 4 Types of Data to Store in Your CRM

 - Lead or deal stage

-Descriptive data provides personal insights into specific records to help sales, customer service, or marketing teams better engage, assist, or converse with leads and customers.
+Descriptive data provides insights into specific records to help sales, customer service, or marketing teams better engage with leads.
 For instance, knowing identity data like someone’s name during sales activities helps you start a conversation with a lead, but knowing their title, industry, and company size helps you find and tailor a solution to their unique needs.

 3. Qualitative Data

 Qualitative CRM data include motivations, behaviors, or feelings by a lead or customer that cannot be measured numerically.
-While identity and descriptive data are typically found via basic online research, qualitative data is subjective.
-It requires more complex methods such as surveying, activity tracking, or in-depth discussions with current and potential customers.
-Real-world examples of qualitative data include:
+This data type is subjective, gathered via surveying, activity tracking, and in-depth discussions.
+Here are some real-world examples of qualitative data:

 - Activity information such as a lead contacting you about pricing